Many seniors struggle to maintain their balance, so they must take good care of their feet and wear proper footwear to help reduce falls and injuries.

 It’s vital to maintain proper circulation in the feet and ankles by doing regular foot exercise on a daily basis.
 Just a few minutes of moving the toes up and down, and moving the ankles in circles can help to maintain proper circulation and help to reduce balance issues as well.

-Of course, performing balance training exercises are another important way to improve a senior’s balance.
+Of course, performing balance training exercises is another important way to improve a senior’s balance.

 How Do Shoes Affect Your Balance?